 Capacity Management - The resorts are managing the number of people on the mountains by limiting lift ticket sales.

 Gondolas and Chair Lifts - Guests will self-group to ride with their party in gondolas and on chair lifts.
 Guests and employees must wear face covering while riding in gondolas.
-Gondolas will be cleaned periodically throughout the day and at the end of the day with an Electrostatic Disinfectant sprayer.
+Gondolas are being cleaned periodically throughout the day and at the end of the day with an Electrostatic Disinfectant sprayer.
 Gondola windows and air vents must remain open to promote air circulation.

 Lift Lines - You may notice extended maze designs and more lateral spacing to appropriately space guests waiting in lines.
 Look for markers and signage to help space guests out in lift lines, especially in gondola lines.
 For gondolas, funitels and trams, you generally carry your skis and snowboard, so you lose that "ski space" that separates you in standard lift lines.
 Being that skis are about 6 feet long in many cases, people are naturally spaced about 6 feet from the people in front and back of them in traditional lift lines.

-Restaurants and Other Indoor Spaces - The lodges will manage the number of people coming in and out of restaurants.
-Each restaurant and location may call for a different approach that is tailored to its layout and flow.
+Restaurants and Other Indoor Spaces - The lodges are managing the number of people coming in and out of restaurants.
+Each restaurant and location may use a different approach that is tailored to its layout and flow.
 Some mountains may add tents to add seating capacity.
-Some table-service locations may require reservations for lunch (check Open Table beginning early October).
+Some table-service locations may require reservations for lunch (check Open Table).
 The grab-and-go, food courts, and quick-serve locations may offer a contactless system.
 Bring other forms of payment besides cash because the restaurants and shops may only accept credit and debit for contactless payment.
 Expect that some restaurants and dining options will be unavailable this year.
+Others will have distanced tables and heaters.

 Try to eat outside of popular meal times to avoid the crowds.
 Bad weather days that make outdoor dining unavailable will definitely create more demand for indoor seating, so choose your breaks wisely those days.